 Note: This article lists examples which take place within fandoms; not the TV Trope's opinion as to whether a change is for the worse.
 TV Trope doesn't have opinions.
 The focus is on over-reaction about minor changes.

-The Oldhammer movement for Warhammer.
-The Oldhammer players stick to Warhammer 3rd Edition, which is universally considered as the most comprehensive and thorough of all Warhammer Fantasy Battle rules releases, and play it with the appropriate army lists.
+The Oldhammer movement.
+The Oldhammer players stick to Warhammer 3rd Edition, which is considered by some as the most comprehensive and thorough of all Warhammer Fantasy Battle rules releases, and play it with the appropriate army lists.
 WHFB 3rd Edition was published 1987.

 Among the Magic: The Gathering changes this has been applied to: The Sixth Edition rules changes, the Eighth Edition card face changes, removing Armageddon from the base set, making counterspells more expensive, moving from "Xth Edition" to "Magic 20XX", the Great Creature Type Update, the creation of Type 2, the name change from Type 2 to Standard... and so on.
 The new visual design of Slivers.
 Going from alien creatures to weird humanoids.
 Of special note is the heavy rehaul of the game rules in Magic 2010 (especially related to the combat damage mechanics change), which caused an enormous amount of furor and backlash, and miles of angry blog posts.
 The resistance to these changes has mostly died out, although some die hard fans of the older rules still persist.
 The new change to the legendary and planeswalker rules in Magic 2014 also immediately caused a storm of protest, although overall in a much lesser extent.